nicodigiovanni/iOSClassProjectsInProgress/PongGame/README.md

 # Description

 Similar to ping pong and tennis, Pong is a game where the main objective is to hit a ball at your opponent with the goal of making them miss.
-When comlete, pong will be able to be played at various difficulties along with having a working scoreboard and tournament bracket.
+When comlete, Pong will be able to be played at various difficulties along with having a working scoreboard and tournament bracket.

 # What I am learning